 Overview

-Connectors are the entry point for ingesting private content into Bigdata.- You create a connector with a type, label, and type-specific configuration.
-Supported connector types include Email Inbox and coming soon, Microsoft Sharepoint.
+Connectors are for ingestion that is asynchronous, unsupervised, or part of a workflow where content is not directly in the user’s hands, for example, an email inbox or a SharePoint library.- You create a connector with a type, label, and type-specific configuration.
+Supported types include Email Inbox and (coming soon) Microsoft SharePoint.

-- The service ingests content from the connector and turns it into documents you can manage and use via Search and Research Services.
+- Content arriving through the connector is turned into documents you can manage and use via Search and Research Agent Services.

 - Create connector: Register a new ingestion source.
 For email connectors, the response includes a connector ID and an inbox address; forward messages from allowed senders to that address to ingest content into Bigdata.